DataTalksClub/machine-learning-zoomcamp/05-deployment/04-flask-deployment.md

 ## Notes
-In this session we talked about implementing the functionality of prediction to our churn web service and how to make it usable in development environment.
+In this session, we talked about implementing the functionality of prediction to our churn web service and how to make it usable in development environment.
 - To make the web service predict the churn value for each customer we must modify the code in session 3 with the code we had in previous chapters.
 Below we can see how the code works in order to predict the churn value.
 - In order to predict we need to first load the previous saved model and use a prediction function in a special route.
   - To load the previous saved model we use the code below: